locainin/UnixNotis/CONTRIBUTING.md

 ```
 If a full run is not practical, say what was tested and what was not.

+## Branch workflow

+UnixNotis uses two main branches:

+- `dev` is the branch for active work
+- `master` is the stable branch

+New work should start on `dev`.

+If a fix lands on `master`, bring `dev` back in sync before continuing work there.

+This repository has a GitHub Actions workflow that handles that sync automatically:

+- a push to `master` triggers a `master -> dev` sync attempt
+- if the merge is clean, the workflow updates `dev`
+- if the sync cannot be completed cleanly, the workflow opens follow-up work instead of failing quietly

 ## Pull requests

 Please try to keep pull requests easy to review.